ericguan04/stock_market_project/README.md

 * yfinance: For retrieving up-to-date stock market data sets
 * Streamlit: Used to visualize the project on the web

-This project is a web application that allows the user to input a ticker symbol and view raw stock data, such the dataframe and chart
+This project is a web application that allows the user to input a ticker symbol and view raw stock data, such the dataframe and chart.
+If the ticker symbol is invalid, a message will pop up asking to input a different symbol.

-Includes an option to choose the desired model type and a button to run the prediction algorithm which returns the likelihood the stock will increase tomorrow
+Includes an option to choose the desired model type and a button to run the prediction algorithm which returns the likelihood the stock will increase tomorrow.

 ## How it Works
 New column called "Tomorrow" is created by shifting the closing price by 1, revealing tomorrow's stock price for each day.